Department of Physics, Durham University: Research

-Research is organised into five main groups: Advanced Instrumentation, Astronomy and Astrophysics, Atomic and Molecular Physics, Condensed Matter Physics, and Elementary Particle Theory.
+Research is organised into six main groups: Astronomy, Quantum Light and Matter (QLM), the Centre for Advanced Instrumentation (CfAI), Condensed Matter Physics (CMP), the Institute for Particle Physics Phenomenology (IPPP) and Physics Education and Scholarship (PhES).

-The Department of Physics hosts several major research centres, including the Institute for Computational Cosmology (ICC), the Centre for Extragalactic Astronomy (CEA), and the Centre for Advanced Instrumentation (CfAI), which together form the Durham Astronomy Research Cluster.
+The Department of Physics hosts several other major research centres, including the Institute for Computational Cosmology (ICC) and the Centre for Extragalactic Astronomy (CEA) which together along with the CfAI form the Durham Astronomy Research Cluster.
 These centres specialise respectively in theoretical cosmology, observational astronomy, and astronomical instrumentation.

-Other bodies include the Institute for Particle Physics Phenomenology (IPPP), which connects theoretical models with particle physics experiments; the Centre for Materials Physics; the Centre for Particle Theory, a collaboration with the Department of Mathematical Sciences; and the Durham X-Ray Centre (XRDuR), which provides advanced X-ray analysis facilities.
+Other bodies include the Centre for Materials Physics; the Centre for Particle Theory, a collaboration with the Department of Mathematical Sciences; and the Durham X-Ray Centre (XRDuR), which provides advanced X-ray analysis facilities.
 The department also operates the GJ Russell Microscopy Facility for high-resolution electron microscopy.

 The department is also a partner in the Joint Quantum Centre (JQC), founded in 2012 with Newcastle University.
 Its Quantum Light and Matter (QLM) group investigates the quantum properties of atoms, molecules, and solids, with applications in quantum technology.

 In 2020, Professor Charles Adams, founding director of the JQC, received the Holweck Medal and Prize for contributions to light–matter interactions with potential applications in quantum computing.

 Assessment

 The 2014 Research Excellence Framework considered 96% of research carried out within the department to be either 'internationally excellent quality' or 'world leading', while the remaining 4% was listed as 'internationally recognised' by the framework – a method for assessing quality of research at British universities.
+This assessment was maintained by the REF in 2021.